LiteLDev/LegacyScriptEngine/docs/apis/EventAPI/EntityEvents.md

 Note: This event is triggered when the `TransformationComponent` of the entity in `Addons` is activated, and is mostly used for the interaction between the engine and the Addon.
 Only `UniqueId` is provided since the entity pointer before the transition is destroyed quickly.

+#### `"onEndermanTakeBlock"` - Enderman Take Block Event

+!!! warning
+    This event is only available in 0.11.3 and later versions.

+- Listener function prototype
+  `function(entity, block, pos)`
+- Parameters
+    - entity : `Entity`
+      Enderman entity.
+    - block : `Block`
+      Pick up the Block
+    - pos : `BlockPos`
+      The coordinates of the block.
+- Intercept events: function returns `false`